alamedyang/magedocs/docs/fns.md

 	- [Strings](primitive_types#string)
 	- [Constants](primitive_types#constant)

-Bare fn calls only have utility if the fn performs work; the return value of bare fns is discarded.
+Bare fn calls only have utility if the fn performs work; the return value of bare fns is discarded in these cases.

 ```mgs
 // example